LocalScientist/LocalScientist/README.md

 • If you're afraid to approach me, dw I'm really friendly actually! i also accept those who randomly hide behind me or cuddle, I'm actually comfortable with it!
 #

 • Im a sensitive person!!
-Raising your voice, yelling at me, being rude or doing mean stuffs to me can cause me to go silent or not in the mood, I can also get upset:(
+Raising your voice, yelling at me,sending death threats, slurring at me,being rude or doing mean stuffs to me can cause me to go silent or not in the mood, I can also get upset:(

 Ill might also become distant!